nodejs/community-committee/Community-Committee-Charter.md

 The CommComm will elect from amongst voting CommComm members:
   - a CommComm Chairperson, responsible for preparing agendas and coordinating CommComm meetings
-  - a OpenJS Foundation Cross Project Council (CPC) voting member to represent the CommComm in the OpenJS Foundation
+  - an OpenJS Foundation Cross Project Council (CPC) voting member to represent the CommComm in the OpenJS Foundation

 The CommComm shall hold annual elections to select a CommComm Chairperson and an OpenJS Foundation CPC voting member to represent the CommComm; there are no limits on the number of terms a CommComm Chairperson or OpenJS Foundation CPC voting member to represent the CommComm may serve.
 The same person may not hold both positions at the same time.
 Each person shall serve a one year term, and may serve for more than one term.